 Branding Your Cloud or Managed Service Solution

-At the last IT systems integrator I operated, we were selling a managed solution which integrated some of our own engineering and technical services into the solution, description, and pricing model that we then packaged and uniquely branded.
+At the last IT systems integrator I owned, we were selling a managed solution which integrated some of our own engineering and technical services into the solution, description, and pricing model that we then packaged and uniquely branded.
 Bingo.
 We achieved high margin, competitively differentiated recurring revenue go-to-market cloud/managed services product that my customers could not get from any other reseller.

 Branding your packaged solution also gives your sales force a stronger selling message and results in greater pride for all of your employees.
 This spills over to attracting better talent.